KeepTheAspidistraFlying/Breast-Cancer-Prediction/README.md

 https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html

 u can see the accuracy is around 96%. u can also give the program ur 30 attributes and it will predict if its cancerous or not.

+contact me if u have any question or suggestion via my email; Hajiahmadiparisa@yahoo.com